Series · Terraform Agents · Chapter 4

 A few notes:

 • ack.pro.small is the managed control plane SKU.
-Aliyun runs the masters; you only pay for the worker ECS.
+Aliyun runs the masters; you only pay for the worker ECS — about ¥350/month for the control plane on top of node cost.
 Don’t pick the unmanaged SKU unless you have a strong reason.

 • pod_vswitch_ids is for Terway, the Aliyun-native CNI.
 Each pod gets a real VPC IP — no overlay network, security groups apply directly.
-This is the right default; the alternative (Flannel) makes networking debugging miserable.
+This is the right default; Flannel makes networking debugging miserable.

 • delete_protection = true does what it says — terraform destroy won’t kill the cluster.
 Set this on every prod cluster.